devplacebr/sqs-producer/README.md

 # DEVPLACE SQS PRODUCER

-Devplace SQS producer for fifo and standard queues.
+SQS producer for fifo and standard queues.

 Usefull to send async jobs.